 - Students should enter the United States for full-time study in either the F-1 or J-1 visa categories, not a B-2 tourist visa.
 You should not enter the US on a B-2 tourist visa, as it is likely that you will have to leave the US shortly after your arrival to obtain a J-1 or F-1 visa and return.
 Students who are accidentally listed as B-2 most often arrive through Canada.
 If you are traveling from Canada make sure of two things: tell a Customs and Border Patrol Officer you are an international student and confirm the stamp they put in your passport says J-1 or F-1.

-- At the port of entry in the US, a Customs and Boarder Patrol officer (CBP) will examine your I-20 or DS-2019, passport, and entry visa.
-He or she will stamp your passport.
+- At the port of entry in the US, a Customs and Boarder Patrol officer (CBP) will examine your I-20 or DS-2019, passport, entry visa, and I-901.
+They will stamp your passport.
 Please keep these important immigration documents in a secure place.
 In addition, you may go through a biometric screening where they will take your picture and require you to supply your fingerprints.

 - Students must attend the school whose I-20 or DS-2019 form was used to enter the US.
 For students entering the US for the first time this should also be the school that is listed on your visa.